JAYRAJARORA/wordle-backend/README.md

-# CPSC 449 Project 2
+# CPSC 449 Project 3
-[Project 2](https://docs.google.com/document/d/1BXrmgSclvifgYWItGxxhZ72BrmiD5evXoRbA_uRP_jM/edit#) involves extending the mock Wordle backend application from [Project 1](https://docs.google.com/document/d/14YzD8w5SpJk0DqizgrgyOsXvQ2-rrd-39RUSe2GNvz4/edit) to include the following objectives:
+ [Project 3](https://docs.google.com/document/d/1OWltxCFRsd2s4khOdfwKLZ3vqF6dsJ087nyMn0klcQs/edit) involves extending the mock Wordle backend application from [Project 1](https://docs.google.com/document/d/14YzD8w5SpJk0DqizgrgyOsXvQ2-rrd-39RUSe2GNvz4/edit) and splitting the monolithic code into seperate functional services, implementing nginx to authenticate endpoints and setting up API gateways with reverse proxy and load balancing from [Project 2](https://docs.google.com/document/d/1BXrmgSclvifgYWItGxxhZ72BrmiD5evXoRbA_uRP_jM/edit) to include the following objectives:
-- Splitting monolithic code to separate functional services
+- Configuring three replicas for the database associated with Games service.
+(Write requests go to the pirmary replica, and read requests can be made from either primary, secondary or tertiary)
-- Implementing nginx authentication to authenticate endpoints
+- Creation of new Leaderboard service which can post results of a game, and obtain the Top 10 players based on their average scores.
-- Setting up the API gateway with reverse proxy and load balancing
+- Use LiteFS and the Redis NoSQL database and client libraries to store data for leaderboard service.

-This project also builds upon concepts introduced in [Exercise 2](https://docs.google.com/document/d/1-tFBfCP2rhk5YFtXYpGD894Ghy4UY-J3o9Zs7abbS8c/edit) and [Exercise 3](https://docs.google.com/document/d/14i8cpm7z1oFh5y5gmAkQ39AH3Pu8oWRr6B6TOziGYhY/edit) with regards to setting up Nginx server and building indices.
+This project also builds upon concepts introduced in [Exercise 2](https://docs.google.com/document/d/1-tFBfCP2rhk5YFtXYpGD894Ghy4UY-J3o9Zs7abbS8c/edit), [Exercise 3](https://docs.google.com/document/d/14i8cpm7z1oFh5y5gmAkQ39AH3Pu8oWRr6B6TOziGYhY/edit) with regards to setting up Nginx server, building indices, and using redis NoSQL database and associated libraries.

 ### Authors
 Section 02
-Group 19
+Group 23
 Members:
-- Brent Pfefferle
+- Harshith Harijeevan
-- Divyansh Mohan Rao
+- Heet Savla
 - Jayraj Arora
-- Ken Cue
+- Yash Gandhi

 ## Setting Up
 ### Development Environment